 Learning & Teaching

 Attendance for taught modules is usually one evening per week (part time) or two evenings per week (full time).
-SHS7000 Applied Research Methods & Design is currently delivered as a blended learning module over four contact days, two days in the autumn term (October) and two further days in the spring term (February), supported by e-learning materials and activities.
+SHS7000 Applied Research Methods & Design is currently delivered as a blended learning module over two contact days (one in October and another in February), supported by e-learning materials and activities.
 The APH7008 Health Protection module follows a similar approach, being taught via three 2-day short courses spread through the academic year (November, February, April), plus an assessment day in May.

 During your dissertation studies, you will attend research project workshops and be allocated individual supervision time.
 These usually begin in March (of the 2nd year of study for part-time students).